HenrikMoe/UCLAhealth-DevOps-AppEngineering/README.md

+# move this to a cache branch. make the master here a read me dir of the branches.

 # Terraform Interview Assignment (5/20/2024)

 Create resource names given a set of rules, maximizing modularity and code clarity for production.